 The defined benefit plan typically exposes the Company to a number of risks such as investment risk, interest rate risk and salary risk.
 The present value of the defined benefit obligation is determined by discounting the estimated future cash outflows using interest rates of government bonds that are denominated in the currency in which the benefits will be paid, and that have terms to maturity approximating the terms of the related retirement obligation.
-A decrease in government bond yields will increase the defined retirement benefit obligation although this will also be partially offset by an increase in the value of the plan's fixed income holdings.
+A decrease in government bond yields will increase the defined retirement benefit.
 Hence, the present value of defined retirement benefit obligation is directly affected by the discount rate to be applied by the Company.
 However, the Company believes that due to the long-term nature of the retirement obligation and the strength of the Company itself, the mix of debt and equity securities holdings of the plan is an appropriate element of the Company's long term strategy to manage the plan efficiently.